-As I said above, Local SEO is the subcategory of SEO where a website is optimized for local searches.
-In other words, it's the practice of getting your website in a top position on Google Maps for certain terms that people search in your area.
+Local SEO is the practice of getting your website in a top position on Google Maps results for certain terms that people search in your area.

 Essentially, this helps local customers find you thus driving more traffic to your website.